-Organisations that work with accurate spatial information or rely on location-positioning technologies will need to be aware of this change.
+Organisations that work with accurate spatial information or rely on location-positioning need to be aware of this change.

 Implementing the change

-The Intergovernmental Committee on Surveying and Mapping (ICSM) is leading the change nationally and the Department of Natural Resources and Mines is responsible for implementing the change to GDA2020 in Queensland.
+The Intergovernmental Committee on Surveying and Mapping (ICSM) is leading the change nationally and the Department of Natural Resources, Mines and Energy is responsible for implementing the change to GDA2020 in Queensland.

-The department is currently considering how it can technically adopt GDA2020 within its current systems and in a new environment as part of the Cadastral and Geodetic Services Systems Review project.
+We are currently considering how we can technically adopt GDA2020 in our current systems and in a new environment as part of the Cadastre QLD Transformation project.

 Timeframes and stages

-Australia's national datum will be modernised in two stages:
+Australia's national datum will be modernised in 2 stages: